The 50 best albums from 1999

 39. New Found Glory – Nothing Gold Can Stay

-New Found Glory frontman Chad Gilbert described Nothing Gold Can Stay as “100 per cent, without a doubt, the most honest, simple, pure record,” to which the Floridians had put their name.
+New Found Glory guitarist Chad Gilbert described Nothing Gold Can Stay as “100 per cent, without a doubt, the most honest, simple, pure record,” to which the Floridians had put their name.
 Perhaps that’s a delicate way of acknowledging they were yet to perfect the charismatic, high-energy blend that’d later carry them to the top of the pop-punk mountain.
 Regardless, as an earnest portrayal of the rag-tag posse of suburban kids who authored them, songs like Hit Or Miss and You’ve Got A Friend In Pennsylvania continue to sound pretty fine.

 38. P.O.D. – The Fundamental Elements Of Southtown